projectshift/shift-boiler/README.md

   * Web forms with [WTForms](https://wtforms.readthedocs.io/en/latest/) and support for recaptcha v1 and v2
   * User registration and [authentication](https://flask-login.readthedocs.io/en/latest/) including [OAuth](https://pythonhosted.org/Flask-OAuth/) support for facebook, google, twitter and vk
   * RBAC and access control with [Principal](http://pythonhosted.org/Flask-Principal/)
-  * Routng with lazy-views and on-demand view import
+  * Routing with lazy-views and on-demand view import
   * Set of useful Jinja additions and filters including support for versioned static assets.
   * All of the features are pluggable and optional.
 Use whatever you need.